Before one can characterize

 index.
 Evidence exists in the literature to indicate that the

-of the exposure.
+al. (2010).
 Should you wish to read more about this subject,

 there is a discussion in Section 2.4 in Lefohn (2020).